-(1) Please read "Unaudited Condensed Combined Pro Forma Financial Data".

-(2) Based on the applicable unaudited pro froma Yellow Roadway amount per share multiplied by 0.9024.
-Per USF equivalent share data presented only for those USF shares converted into Yellow Roadway shares.
-Approximately one-half of the outstanding USF shares will receive cash and approximately onehalf of the outstanding USF shares will receive Yellow Roadway common stock pursuant to the merger.

-(3) Based on the weighted average number of common shares outstanding for Yellow Roadway and USF, as the case may be, for the year ended December 31, 2004, which aggregate amount was 48,149,474 for Yellow Roadway and 27,805,307 for USF.

-(4) Based on the weighted average number of common shares outstanding for Yellow Roadway and USF, as the case may be, for the year ended December 31, 2004, plus the number of shares that would have been outstanding in respect of such entity's common stock assuming the issuance of shares of common stock for all dilutive potential shares of common stock for such year, which aggregate amount was 49,173,856 for Yellow Roadway and 27,982,302 for USF.

-(5) Based on 51,302,574 shares of Yellow Roadway common stock and 28,305,456 shares of USF common stock, in each case, outstanding at December 31, 2004.
+- (1) Please read "Unaudited Condensed Combined Pro Forma Financial Data". - (2) Based on the applicable unaudited pro forma Yellow Roadway amount per share multiplied by 0.31584.
+Per USF equivalent share data presented reflects only the portion of the amended merger consideration to be paid in the form of Yellow Roadway shares and does not take into account the \$29.25 cash portion of the amended merger consideration. - (3) Based on the weighted average number of common shares outstanding for Yellow Roadway and USF, as the case may be, for the year ended December 31, 2004, which aggregate amount was 48,149,474 for Yellow Roadway and 27,805,307 for USF. - (4) Based on the weighted average number of common shares outstanding for Yellow Roadway and USF, as the case may be, for the year ended December 31, 2004, plus the number of shares that would have been outstanding in respect of such entity's common stock assuming the issuance of shares of common stock for all dilutive potential shares of common stock for such year, which aggregate amount was 49,173,856 for Yellow Roadway and 27,982,302 for USF. - (5) Based on 51,302,574 shares of Yellow Roadway common stock and 28,305,456 shares of USF common stock, in each case, outstanding at December 31, 2004.